conan-io/conan-extensions/extensions/commands/art/readme_build_info.md

   --password PASSWORD   Password for the Artifactory server.
   --token TOKEN         Token for the Artifactory server.
   --build-info BUILD_INFO
                         Name and number for the Build Info already published in Artifactory.
-You can add multiple Builds like --build-info=build_name,build_number --build- info=build_name,build_number
+You can add multiple Builds like --build-info=build_name,build_number --build-info=build_name,build_number
+  --build-info-file BUILD_INFO_FILE
+                        Path to the build-info file in your local folder.
+You can add multiple build-info files like --build-info=bi-1.json --build-info=bi-2.json
 ```

 ### ``conan art:build-info create``